What is an Email Chain and When Should You Use It?

 Where is an Email Chain Used?

-Email chains are used in various scenarios to facilitate communication, collaboration, and information exchange.
+Message chains are an effective method in email marketing and are used in various scenarios to facilitate communication, collaboration, and information exchange.

 Here are common scenarios in which chain emails are used: